Urinary Incontinence in Women

 A written report of your test results is sent to your physician, who will discuss the results with you.
 Based on this report and the discussion with your physician, your treatment plan may include:

-• Medication or Injections
+• Medication or injections

 • Biofeedback: using measuring devices to help you become aware of your body's functioning